Maxine Eskenazi www.cs.cmu.edu/~max

 Language Technologies Institute Fax 412 268-6298

-Carnegie Mellon University first three letters of my first name at three initials of the University
+Carnegie Mellon University 1st three letters of my 1st name at 3 initials of the University dot edu

 I am past chair of the SLaTE special interest group (Speech and Language Technology for Education) of ISCA (International Speech Communication Association) from 2006 to 2011.
 I am Director of the Dialog Research Center.
-And this year, 2013, I am co-chair of SIGDIAL’13.
+And in 2013, I was co-chair of SIGDIAL’13.

 Understanding the variability of the speech signal.
 Creating automatic systems (using spoken dialogue architectures, automatic speech recognition and synthesis) that benefit from this knowledge and that in turn provide a real benefit to end users.
 This endeavor implies studying groups of speakers, input conditions, styles of speech and detecting the acoustic and upper-level indices that are indicative of these variants.
 End benefits may include language learning and information giving and gathering.

 Learning a foreign language is not only a question of getting the words and syntax right.
 You can’t be understood until you can pronounce it well!
 FLUENCY is designed to let you speak, then give you feedback as to how you did – what to correct, and how to correct it.
 Using state-of-the-art speech recognition technology, SPHINX from Carnegie Mellon, this interactive software allows you to speak, to get corrections, to listen to yourself and a native speaker and try again, over and over, as many times as you want.
 FLUENCY is patient and can be customized to do what you want.
 Practice in the privacy of your PC or phone and then speaker to others when you’re ready!

 FLUENCY detects phonetic and duration errors in speech.
 IT can be used for English as a second language and can be adapted to other languages.
 The user can make it easier or harder to succeed.
 Other user-adaptive options to maximize learning also exist.
 The software can be used alone or in conjunction with language classes.